wp-plugins/bp-profile-search/readme.txt

 Tested up to: BP 2.0.1
 Stable tag: 3.6.6

-Lets visitors search your BuddyPress Members Directory and their Friends list.
+Let visitors search your BuddyPress Members Directory and their Friends list.

 == Description ==

-With BP Profile Search you can build a customized form to let visitors search your BuddyPress Members Directory and, if they are Members, their Friends list.
+With BP Profile Search you can build one or more customized forms to let visitors search your BuddyPress Members Directory and, if they are Members, their Friends list.

-You can insert the search form in your Members Directory page, in a sidebar or widget area, or in any post or page without modifying your theme.
+You can insert the search forms in your Members Directory page, in a sidebar or widget area, or in any post or page without modifying your theme.

 When visitors click the *Search* button, they are redirected to your Members Directory page showing their search results.
 The *All Members* tab shows all the results, while the *My Friends* tab shows the results found among your visitor's friends.

 = Translations =

+* French (fr_FR), by Jean-Pierre Michaud
 * Italian (it_IT)
-* French (fr_FR), by Jean-Pierre Michaud
 * Russian (ru_RU), by [Ivan Dyakov](http://olymproject.org/)
 * Serbo-Croatian (sr_RS), by [Borisa Djuraskovic, WebHostingHub](http://www.webhostinghub.com/)
 * Spanish (es_ES), by [Andrew Kurtis, WebHostingHub](http://www.webhostinghub.com/)